BEST - Battery SOC estimator

 These two methods work together to compute the SOC.

-There are two variants of the OCV model, depending on the product:
+There are two variants of the OCV model, depending on the firmware build:

-- OCV table — used in BMS.
-The cell OCV curve is defined by a multi-point lookup table with temperature-dependent interpolation and per-temperature cell resistance values.
+- OCV table — the cell OCV curve is defined by a multi-point lookup table with temperature-dependent bilinear interpolation (up to 6 temperature breakpoints) and per-temperature cell resistance values.
+Builds with the OCV table can additionally support online SOH tracking (capacity and internal resistance), OCV slope gain scaling, an EKF estimator and SOC reserve.

 - For controllers, the BEST parameters are located at